SebastianBosse/valoparty/README.md

 ## What is Valoparty
 I started building this out of boredom.
 Valoparty creates random Agent selection for your team.
-For now it distributes at least on Agent of every Role.
+For now it distributes at least one Agent of every Role.
 You are able to exclude Agents from a specific player if they may not have the agent available for play.

 ## Roadmap
 - Random Map